 “Since this pandemic started, United Service Companies has worked with the Global Biorisk Advisory Council, or GBAC, using its expertise in infectious diseases to develop best practices for our industry in the mitigation of the virus,” said Rick Simon, Founder, United Service Companies.
 “Our team has been intensely trained on these procedures and specialized equipment has been added to our inventory.
 We work with show organizers, general contractors, facility management and local health authorities to ensure we meet all standards.
 Remember, these standards have been adopted by the IAEE, IAVM, SISO, ESCA and AAAE, as well as corporations like American Airlines and Hyatt in more than 62 countries, including thousands of hotels, convention centers and stadiums.”

 United Service Companies also utilizes its vast security experience to assist event managers in screening and monitoring attendees as part of a safe, healthy event environment.

 “A great example is using thermal imaging cameras for screening people entering a facility,” said Simon.
 “Recently, we employed thermal imaging to screen tens of thousands of people as they entered the Fort Lauderdale International Boat Show, with no disruption of the traffic flow.
-Given the fact attendees were able to see this non-invasive screening process as they entered the show, it not only made people safe, they felt safe.” (see end of this post for more about this show).
+Given the fact attendees were able to see this non-invasive screening process as they entered the show, it not only made people safe, they felt safe.”

 Related.
 Check out the December Digital Issue, featuring an interview with Carrie Ferenac, Co-Founder and President, CNTV, Chairwoman, CEIR Foundation and Chair-Elect, IAEE